handsontable/handsontable/docs/next/guides/getting-started/installation.md

 ## Download and install the library

-Run the following command in your terminal
+You can install the package locally by running one the following commands in your terminal

 <code-group>
   <code-block title="npm">